Nick-322/FASTA-tools/README.md

-# FASTA tools for editing and extracting data from fna/faa files you want
+# Bash tools for editing and extracting data from fna/faa files you want
 This repository contains

 ## tools I have in this repository